fncnt/librna-sys/README.md

 ### Using Environment Variables

-`librna-sys` exposes two environment variables in case `pkg-config` is not available or the `auto` feature is not enabled.
+`librna-sys` exposes two environment variables in case `pkg-config` is not available or the default `auto` feature is [explicitly disabled](https://doc.rust-lang.org/cargo/reference/features.html#the-default-feature).
 Use them like this:

 ```sh